Education In Development Confidential commission. Client undisclosed

 Parents

-• View child's menorah and tier status
+• View their child's progression and achievement tier

 • See practice streaks and session history

-• Receive auto-generated progress narrative
+• Receive auto-generated progress narratives in plain language

 • Manage subscription